pramodsreek/stay-at-home-network/README.md

 7. Individual Profile display

-Test: A single users profile can be viewed.
+Test Case: A single users profile can be viewed.

 Status: Pass